jonathanjadams/BEET/README.md

 - BEET documentation.pdf contains the documentation for the BEET toolkit *START HERE*

-- BEET_solve.m solves the policy funciton for a behavioral model
+- BEET_solve.m solves the policy function for a behavioral model

 - BEET_irfs.m calculates and plots impulse response functions to exogenous shocks